brian-team/brian2tools/docs_sphinx/developer/exporter_developer.rst

 LEMSDevice
 ----------

-LEMSDevice allows to take advantage of Brian2 code generation mechanism.
+``LEMSDevice`` allows you to take advantage of Brian 2's code generation mechanism.
-It makes usage of the module easier, as it means for user that they just need to import ``brian2lems.lemsexport`` and set device ``neuroml2`` like this:
+It makes usage of the module easier, as it means for user that they just need to import ``brian2tools.nmlexport`` and set the device ``neuroml2`` like this:

 .. code:: python

-    import brian2lems.lemsexport
+    import brian2lems.nmlexport

     set_device('neuroml2', filename="ifcgmtest.xml")

-In the class init a flag ``self.build_on_run`` was set to ``True`` which means that exporter starts working after running brian2 simulation.
+In the class init a flag ``self.build_on_run`` was set to ``True`` which means that exporter starts working immediately after encountering the ``run`` statement.

 .. code:: python